 Well, aside from Japanese whisky brand Suntory’s efforts, which involved sending bottles of their 10, 18 and 21 year old single malts to the International Space Station last year (purely for scientific reasons, of course), there’s not much to report… yet.

 Which takes us back to the beginning of this post, and the dawn of commercial space flight.
 The battle to be the first company to take passengers beyond the limit of the earth’s atmosphere is dominated by three brands, owned or part-owned by famous billionaires: Sir Richard Branson’s Virgin Galactic, Elon Musk’s SpaceX and Jeff Bezos’s Blue Origin.
 With the cost of space travel available to only high-net-worth individuals (pre-booking a seat with Virgin Galactic will set you back $250,000), it’s understandable that all three brands position themselves as highly aspirational.
 Essentially, their brands are selling supersonic first class travel.
 Which, if you’re wondering, means Tokyo to Los Angeles in about 1 hour, according to Sir Richard.

 Their websites generally reflect this.
 High quality imagery and video content with simple, confident messaging and, generally, uncluttered design layouts.
 We’re not saying they’re perfect by any means, but you can see what they’re trying to achieve.

 Of the three, Virgin Galactic definitely stands out in terms of being the most consumer-aware.
 They already have the PR value of pre-sold tickets and it is the only one to announce a brand partnership: Adidas’s exclusive Y3 brand has designed the pilots’ uniforms.
-You can see what you think here.

 This hints at a luxury, bespoke element to their brand offering.
 And when you think of all the catering, logistical and software partners that they will need, you can start to see potential for other brands’ involvement too.